derrickliu8/Biostats-750-Final-Project/README.md

 Bootstrap for estimation of accuracy of a parameter estimate (do we have to come up with what the parameter estimate would be?)
 Cross validation to estimate skill of logistic regression model on unseen data --> can do validation set approach, LOOCV, and k-fold CV and compare the test errors from the three

-Can do best subset selection, forward stepwise selection, and backward stepwise selection --> compare best model picked by each method
+Can do best subset selection, forward stepwise selection, and backward stepwise selection --> compare best models picked by each method

 General thoughts: